akazyti/akazyti.github.io/src/index.md

 ### Blog

-I am not a writer nor i want to so you can call me a occational writer. especially on this blog, I don't want to explain any tech or framework like react but i sometimes write about things life and different kind of people had taught me since so far.
+I am not a writer nor i want to so you can call me a occasional writer. especially on this blog, Here i want to explain tech what i have learned so far and about life and different kind of people had taught me since so far.
 I did my first job at age 13 and since then i met thousand of peoples with 1000's of stories and experiences with me. i write on that here...

 ### Startups